-Where a seller, for example, as guarantor, or its banks are involved in the financing of the target, such financing is usually replaced in the course of a transaction.
-In the case of loans being secured by mortgages on real estate, some coordination work is necessary in order to ensure a smooth transaction.
+Where a seller, for example as guarantor, or its banks are involved in the financing of the target, the financing is usually replaced in the course of a transaction.
+In the case of loans being secured by mortgages on real estate, some coordination work is necessary to ensure a smooth transaction.